 Come along to this short course on the Monday of EGU for some tips, tricks and advice!

 Many early career scientists come to EGU looking for inspiration to take the next step in their careers.
 There are so many opportunities both academic and elsewhere that it can be daunting to know where to start looking and what the options are.
-Join us for a panel discussion about everything to do with life post-polar-PhD and expand your ideas about where you might go next.
-Our panelists are:
+Join us for a panel discussion about everything to do with life post-polar-PhD and expand your ideas about where you might go next!

 Am I an ECS?